iftechfoundation/discoggin/README.md

 ## Limitations

+There are many.
+Discoggin is a work in progress.

-At present, Discoggin can only play Glulx games (file suffix `.ulx` or `.gblorb`).
+At present, Discoggin can only play Z-code games (file suffix `.z1` through `.z8` plus `.zblorb`) and Glulx games (file suffix `.ulx` and `.gblorb`).
 It does not support extended display features like graphics, sound, or hyperlinks.
+(So `.z6` is not actually going to work.)

 `UNDO` is currently not working.

+The status line is broken on Z-code games.
+(Gets stuck on the first turn or blank.)

 There is currently no way to download save files.
 Similarly, you can create a transcript, but there is no way to view it.